 Onnit Gut Health with Probiotics includes DigesTech®, which is Onnit’s digestive enzyme supplement, five strains of probiotics (450mg and 10 billion CFU), two types of prebiotics, and a dose of betaine HCl, which can help break down food.
 Unsurprisingly, this supplement is fairly expensive — a one-month supply costs just over $75, but if you subscribe, you can save about $10 per month.

 Who Should Buy Onnit Gut Health with Probiotics

 - Women over 50 who want a little extra help with gut health will like that this supplement contains not only probiotics but a full spectrum of ingredients that can help you build a healthy gut.

 - If you’re interested in prebiotics and digestive enzymes as well as probiotics, Onnit combines all of these into easy-to-take packets for you.

-- Women who want extra help breaking down food will appreciate the betaine HCI here.
+- Women who want extra help breaking down food will appreciate the betaine HCl here.

 Who Shouldn’t Buy Onnit Gut Health with Probiotics

 - Anyone on a budget will want to look for a more straightforward probiotic supplement.